shresthrajgupta/commkart/README.md

 ### Payment:

-- PayPal (Disabled due to domestic transactions being not supported in India)
+- PayPal (Only USD payments due to domestic transactions being not supported in India)
 - Razorpay

 ### Other Tools: